adachille/parkinsons-detector/README.md

 500 | 200 | 3.24
 1000 | 500 | 3.14

-With more time, we would like to do some exploration on why neural networks with two layers and many nodes work better on these datasets.
+In the future, we would like to do some exploration on why neural networks with two layers and many nodes work better on these datasets.

 ## Applying our Models to Available Data
 One of the larger open datasets is the Mozilla Foundation's [Common Voice](voice.mozilla.org) dataset.
 It has 2454 hours of sound recordings spanning 29 languages.
 The data is published under C-0 license, which means all data is public domain.